 - Cybernetics Eat Your Soul: Quite literally in the case of Dengar, but he eventually gets better.

-- Even Evil Has Standards: In "The Last One Standing", after Jabba captures Leia he gives her to Fett as an, ahem, present.
-Fett is disgusted by this but doesn't want to insult Jabba by sending her back, so he tells Leia he won't touch her because premarital sex and rape are immoral, and takes the couch.
+- In "The Last One Standing," after Jabba captures Leia he gives her to Fett as an, ahem, present.
+Fett is disgusted by this, but doesn't want to insult Jabba by sending her back, so he tells Leia he won't touch her because extramarital sex and rape are immoral, and takes the couch.
 He also goes off on a rant about hating Han because he smuggled spice and Drugs Are Bad (paraphrased).
 Leia calls him on the rant's hypocrisy, since he is a professional killer, after all, but he points out what he does is legal and believes they deserve it, even saying the destruction of her entire planet was a just act, since "they rebelled."
 She doesn't press this.
 See also the Fridge tab.

-- External Retcon: This was one of the first EU novels to give Boba Fett a backstory.
+- This was one of the first EU novels to give Boba Fett a backstory.
 As we now know, his status as a former Journeyman Protector named Jaster Mereel was actually just one of his aliases.

 - Gambit Pileup: Good heavens, Endor.
 In addition to Palpatine baiting the Rebels into attacking the Death Star II construction site and the Rebels attempting to counter, IG-88 uploads himself into the DS2's computer core to take it over and even improves the superlaser's accuracy during the battle.

 - Gonk: Chief Technician Loruss, the manager of the IG Series project, is pointedly described as "hideous", with a completely shaven head and blue lenses implanted over her eye sockets.